Jump to:

 October Plant or Sow Indoors: Plant or Sow Outdoors: Flowers: N/A Oxalis, Aquilegia, Phacelia, Cowslips, Clematis Fruit and Vegetables: Lettuce, Mushrooms Broad Bean, Peas, Asparagus, Garlic, Rhubarb

 Oxalis: Always plant in dry soil.
-Can be planted in soil but will need protection in the cold.
+It can be planted in soil but will need protection in the cold.

 November

-Autumn will now be drawing to a close, and with it comes an end to the moist and (relatively) warm growing conditions of this season.
-Most planting will be concentrated on preparing a good spring and summer harvest, although planting during this time will be fairly limited.
+Autumn will now be drawing to a close.
+With it comes an end to the moist and (relatively) warm growing conditions of this season.
+Most planting will be concentrated on preparing a good spring and summer harvest.
+Also, planting during this time will be fairly limited.

 November Plant or Sow Indoors: Plant or Sow Outdoors: Flowers: Nemesia Bare-root Roses, Sea Holly, Bugle, Spring Bulbs Fruit and Vegetables: Herbs Bare-root Fruit Trees such as Pears, Raspberries, Blueberries